amk09/fluid/README.md

 Multiple Fluid Types: Simulate different fluid types with varying properties Density Fading: Realistic dissipation over time

+## Tried Extensions But Failed
+There are some tried extensions but somehow cannot work out:

+ - We tried assigning a dyeColor to each cell and uploading it as a second 3D texture alongside densityTex to achieve multicolor fluid rendering.
+While the effect looked great, the performance cost was too high—uploading and sampling two large 3D textures per frame significantly reduced the frame rate, even at 48×48×48 resolution.
+We ultimately dropped this approach and may explore lighter alternatives.

 ## Credits
 Based on Jos Stam's "Stable Fluids" paper Implementation by [Unstable Fruits Team]